data-visualisation-group-three/visualisations/README.md

 ---

 **Question 7**.
-How does the USA compare to other countries regarding the average number of firearms per 100 persons from 1970-2017?
-For further information see
+How does the USA compare to other countries regarding the average number of firearms per 100 persons from 1970-2017? *For further information see [questions_7_and_8](https://github.com/data-visualisation-group-three/visualisations/blob/master/questions_7_and_8.png).*

 ---

 **Question 8**.
-How does the USA compare to other countries regarding the average number of gun deaths per 100,000 persons from 1970-2017?
-For further information see
+How does the USA compare to other countries regarding the average number of gun deaths per 100,000 persons from 1970-2017? *For further information see [questions_7_and_8](https://github.com/data-visualisation-group-three/visualisations/blob/master/questions_7_and_8.png).*

 ---